Mar 19, 2020

 Third party liability coverage is not a standalone policy.
 It’s included as part of your mandatory insurance coverage, along with accident benefits coverage.

-The cost of your third party liability insurance premium will depend on your coverage limits, how much additional coverage you add to your policy – collision and comprehensive insurance, Direct Compensation Property Damage (DCPD) and other policy add-ons.
+The cost of your third party liability insurance premium will depend on your coverage limits, how much additional coverage you add to your policy – collision insurance, comprehensive insurance, Direct Compensation Property Damage (DCPD) and other policy add-ons.